Employee Entitlement Remediation Program

 Superannuation FAQs

-• I think I might have been affected but haven’t heard from the University, what can I do?
+• I think I might have been affected but didn't hear from the University, what can I do?

-If your contact details have changed, please see “Update your Contact details” and ensure we have your current email and address.
-If you have updated your contact details and believe you may be affected by the superannuation remediation but haven’t heard from us by June 2024, please email [email protected] or call (08) 6488 6888.
+If your contact details have changed, please see the section titled “Update your Contact details” and ensure we have your current email and address.
+If you updated your contact details and believe you may be affected by the superannuation remediation, you can check your superannuation transaction history for June 2024.
+While the University did receive some returned mail, payments were made to superannuation accounts held on file or new accounts with UniSuper.
+If you still wish to confirm your situation, please email [email protected] or call (08) 6488 6888.

-• Where will my superannuation remediation payments go?
+• Where did my superannuation remediation payments go?

-All superannuation payments are paid directly into your superannuation funds as held on record by the University.
+All superannuation payments have been paid directly into your superannuation funds as held on record by the University.

 For UniSuper members, all remediation payments will go into your accumulation account.
 For employees with a Defined Benefit Division (DBD) account, the fund may advise of any impact to your defined benefit calculations.

-Any payments relating to Superannuation Guarantee (SG) obligations will be made via the Australian Tax Office (ATO).
+Any payments relating to Superannuation Guarantee (SG) obligations have been made via the Australian Tax Office (ATO).
 The ATO will assess the amount, including interest, issue correspondence to affected employees and disburse the funds to your superannuation fund.

-All affected employees will receive a letter from the University advising of the shortfalls and identifying any SG components.
+The University has issued a letter to all affected employees advising of the shortfalls and identifying any SG components.

 Superannuation contributions are typically taxable at 15%, though there are exceptions to this which will be based on your personal circumstances.